Are you thinking about submitting an early decision law school application? If you are, you don’t want to miss this guide!

 On the other hand, there are also some cons to keep in mind as you determine which application is best for you:

-The majority of Early Decision programs are binding, meaning you have to know what your top law school choice is early into the application process.
-This is a big decision to make, so it’s essential you do thorough research on all of your choices to be confident in your final decision.
+Most Early Decision programs are binding, meaning you must know your top law school choice early into the application process.
+This is a big decision, so you must conduct thorough research on your options.

 Early Decision applicants are required to submit all of their admission materials a few months before Regular Decision applicants.
 This time crunch can increase your stress, and you risk submitting a weaker application if you rush.

-Students who are accepted to law school using an ED application are typically not allowed to defer their enrollment.
+Students accepted to law school using an ED application are typically not allowed to defer their enrollment.

-After going over the pros and cons of Early Decision, you should have a clearer idea of if this application is right for you.
-To help you solidify your choice, ask yourself these questions:
+After going over the pros and cons of Early Decision, you should know if this application is right for you.
+To help you make the right choice, ask yourself these questions:

 Students should only apply to Early Decision if they’re certain of their top choice and are within the competitive range to get accepted into it.
 If you’re far from the median LSAT and GPA of the school, you should not submit an ED application.